austinhuang0131/joinmatrix/guide.md

 4. Fill out the required information.
 5. If you did not enter an email address, then you're in.
 Otherwise, verify your email, after which you will be prompted to [login](#log-into-an-existing-account).

 Users are uniquely identified by their MXID.
 Your MXID is your username plus your server name (not necessarily domain).
-For example, `@austin:tchncs.de` is my MXID, where `austin` is my username and `tchncs.de` is the name of the server I'm on. **You cannot change it later!** Furthermore, if you deactivate the account, no one else can have this MXID again!
+For example, `@austin:tchncs.de` is my MXID, where `austin` is my username and `tchncs.de` is the name of the server I'm on. **You cannot change it later**, as using a new username or a different homeserver requires registering a new account (you may [migrate data](https://ems.element.io/tools/matrix-migration), however).
+Furthermore, if you deactivate the account, no one else can have this MXID again!
 You can, however, change the display name, as well as your avatar.

 Remember to [set up key backup](#set-up-key-backup)!